earthobservations/phenodata/doc/backlog.rst

 ========
 - [o] Produce condensed example like outlined within README » Output example => The ``forecast`` examples do that.
 - [o] How long is data being cached?
+Can the cache ttl be improved, specifically for historical data?
 - [o] Get rid of ``sql`` extra?
 - [o] Look into acquiring data from the CDC portal instead of using the FTP/HTTP server